-Over the past month COVID-19 cases, hospitalizations and transmission rates across the East Bay have risen rapidly.
-California case rates have nearly quadrupled in the past month, the fastest and most alarming increase in cases since the beginning of the pandemic.
-We can still slow down this surge by redoubling our efforts now to wear masks, stay home or outdoors and avoid crowds.
+COVID-19 cases, hospitalizations and transmission rates have reached new record highs in the East Bay and across the state.
+We are experiencing the fastest and most alarming increase in cases since the beginning of the pandemic.
+We can still slow down this surge by redoubling our efforts now to wear masks, stay home or outdoors and avoid gatherings.